vbarzokas/apache-spark-link-prediction/README.md

 # Link Prediction in Citation Networks

-A set of methods and model evaluation metrics for predicting links in an academic citation network.
+A set of methods and model evaluation metrics for predicting links in an academic citation network using Apache Spark and Scala.

 ### Description
 In this experimental study we develop methods and try to evaluate models for predicting links in an academic citation network, by taking two different aspects into consideration: